atomjump/loop-server/README.md

-# Smart Feedback Client
+# Messaging Client

 This tool provides a 'WhatsApp-like' group discussion forum from a popup on your website.
-It is ideal for feedback, but can also be used as a live discussion tool, or a CRM.
+It is good for feedback, but can also be used as a live discussion tool, or a CRM.
 We actually run our entire operation off one page with several of these popups on it.

 The client software is entirely Javascript and CSS, but it refers to an AtomJump Loop server to store messages.
 Supported client platforms: IE8 upwards, Chrome, Firefox, Safari, Android Native, Android Chrome, Android Firefox, iPad, iPhone, Opera.
 There may be other supported platforms we haven't tested on.